DeMoorJasper/ocuid/README.md

 // Generate a ocuid
 const id = ocuid();

-// Check validity or ocuid or ObjectId, ocuids are less strict as they use a wider character space const isValidId = isValid(id);
+// Check validity of ocuid or ObjectId const isValidId = isValid(id);

 // Get the timestamp (amount of ms since epoch) from an ocuid or ObjectId